GOOGIE AND JOHN

 One doesn’t mind that the house has gone.
 Now it can never be spoiled.

-John Davenport was his own obstacle to success, setting himself such prodigious standards in creative writing that he was in the second half of his life unable to write at all except as a critic and broadcaster.
-Constantine FitzGibbon wrote that he was too ‘fastidious’.
+John Davenport was his own obstacle to success, setting himself such prodigious standards in creative work that he was eventually unable to write except as a critic and broadcaster.
+Constantine FitzGibbon said that he was too ‘fastidious’.
 He spent time in Hollywood, and in the UK wrote the script for the James Mason film, “Hotel Reserve”.
 He was a terrific talker, and his friendships with great boozy writers continue to impress me.
 Among them were Dylan Thomas, Malcolm Lowry and Louis MacNeice.
 I remember meeting the first and last of these three.
 A book John Davenport wrote with Dylan Thomas, “The Death of the King’s Canary”, was judged to be, in that famous phrase, “not entirely successful” when it finally appeared in the 1970’s.
 Other friends included the fantasy writers T. H. White and Mervyn Peake.

 Robert Buhler RA